ryman1/keeweb-wiki/iOS.md

 💲 freemium, full version $24.99 or $9.99/year
 ➕ open-source
 ➕ Face ID
-➕ AutoFill is working, files are auto-updated
+➕ AutoFill is working, files are synced

 ## MiniKeePass